youshengCode/IfcToolbox.Doc/Tools/IfcSplitter.md

+# IFC Splitter

 ## Configurations

 ```
 Working in progress...
 ```

-## How to choose the right option ?
+## How to split IFC files by different methods ?

 ```
 Working in progress...